 Wheeler Tenmile Trail, also just called Wheeler Trail, lies along the ridgeline of the magnificent Tenmile Range in Summit County.
 It sits above the famous ski towns of Breckenridge, Frisco, and Copper.

 Thus, the trail is covered in deep snow during winter and is perfect for snowshoeing and cross-country skiing.
 From May to October though, it’s a favorite spot for hikers, bikers, and equestrians for a high-alpine, backcountry trekking experience.

 In 1979, Wheeler Tenmile Trail was officially designated as a National Recreation Trail.
-Though the trail’s name implies a 10 mile length, Wheeler Tenmile Trail is actually a 9 mile long trail with steep gains and a high point elevation of 12,600 feet.
-It’s a challenging day hike and everyone should be well acclimatized to Colorado’s high altitude before attempting.
+Though the trail’s name implies a 10-mile length, Wheeler Tenmile Trail is actually a 9-mile long trail with steep gains and a high point elevation of 12,600 feet.
+It’s a challenging day hike and everyone should be well acclimatized to Colorado’s high elevation before attempting.